cvxpy/cvxpy/README.md

                 abs(self.in_flow) <= self.capacity]
 ```

-The Edge class exposes the two ends of the edge.
-The constraints linking the two ends and the Edge capacity are stored locally in the Edge object.
+The Edge class exposes the flow into and out of the edge.
+The constraints linking the flow in and out and the flows with the capacity are stored locally in the Edge object.
 The graph structure is also stored locally, by calling `edge.connect(node1, node2)` for each edge.

 We also define a Node class: